-Clay is a leading trial lawyer in the field of injury claims.
+In 2021 Clay retired as a leading trial lawyer in the field of injury claims.
 He was the lead trial attorney in over 250 jury and arbitration trials.
-Oregon lawyers regularly associate Clayton to help them with their personal injury claims and he has taught lawyer education courses on topics from uninsured motorist claims to winning claims against drunk drivers.
+Oregon lawyers regularly associated Clayton to help them with their personal injury claims and he taught lawyer education courses on topics from uninsured motorist claims to winning claims against drunk drivers.

-Clay takes great pleasure from representing “David” in the David v.
+Clay took great pleasure from representing “David” in the David v.
 Goliath cases.
-He has successfully prosecuted multiple cases against Allstate, Farmers, State Farm, Geico, Progressive, and other lesser-known insurance companies.
-He is passionately devoted to advancing and perfecting case strategies, trial techniques and communication approaches on behalf of injured victims.
+He successfully prosecuted multiple cases against Allstate, Farmers, State Farm, Geico, Progressive, and other lesser-known insurance companies.
+He was passionately devoted to advancing and perfecting case strategies, trial techniques and communication approaches on behalf of injured victims.

-Beyond his experience as a leading litigator, he is a skilled appellate attorney with many precedent-setting cases before the Oregon Court of Appeals and the Oregon Supreme Courts.
-He is regularly asked by the courts and other attorneys to mediate or arbitrate their disputes.
+Beyond his experience as a leading litigator, he was a skilled appellate attorney with many precedent-setting cases before the Oregon Court of Appeals and the Oregon Supreme Courts.
+He was regularly asked by the courts and other attorneys to mediate or arbitrate their disputes.